A Prediction-Traversal Approach for Compressing Scientific Data on Unstructured Meshes with Bounded Error: Conclusions and future work

 \section{Conclusions and future work}

 We introduce an error-bounded lossy compressor for unstructured mesh data.
-The key to our compression is to use a barycentric extrapolation scheme for predicting nodal values paired with a greedy mesh traversal strategy to represent nodal values as separate sequences.
+The key to our compression is to use a barycentric extrapolation scheme to predict nodal values paired with a greedy mesh traversal strategy to represent nodal values as separate sequences.
 Each sequence starts with a seed cell and iteratively grows with an implicit traversal order until the newly added cell cannot be predicted with the error-controlled quantizer.
-In addition to the compression algorithm, we introduce a metric that evaluates data distortion in continuous domains, CMSE, a more general version of MSE tailored for unstructured meshes.
-CMSE and its variants offer distinct insights compared to traditional quality metrics that evaluate pointwise error for unstructured mesh.
-We evaluate our algorithms with several datasets from ocean-climate simulations and computational fluid dynamics and demonstrate superior quality and compression ratio compared with state-of-the-art error-bounded lossy compressors that are agnostic to unstructured meshes.
+We also introduce a metric that evaluates data distortion in continuous domains, CMSE, a more general version of MSE tailored for unstructured meshes.
+We evaluate our algorithm on several datasets and demonstrate superior quality and compression ratio compared with state-of-the-art error-bounded lossy compressors agnostic to unstructured meshes.

 This work can be extended in multiple ways.
 First, one can use our strategy to predict point cloud data, which is easy to triangulate by methods such as Delaunay triangulation.
 Second, there might be metrics to precheck if our method or other compressors, such as SZ3 and ZFP, can achieve a better compression ratio without executing all the compression methods.
-Third, an alternative traversal order could be introduced to improve the compression ratio better by incorporating spatial correlations of the data.
-Fourth, many acceleration schemes are interesting to explore, such as if selecting multiple seeds initially and parallelizing their traversal would yield better performance.
-Fifth, one can generalize CMSE to higher-order cells and novel evaluation metrics for lossy compression of unstructured mesh data.
+Third, further research is needed to understand the impact of lossy compression on unstructured grid volume visualization.